 The Inward Journey Controlling Your Two Brain Systems

-You’d think that the slower aspect of common sense and reason is where the control lives, but you’d be wrong.
-It is the faster intuitive mind that is in control of all involuntary systems, which includes the network in the brainstem and the limbic region and the amygdala.
+You’d think that the slower aspect of common sense and the reason is where the control lives, but you’d be wrong.
+The faster intuitive mind controls all involuntary systems, including the network in the brainstem, the limbic region, and the amygdala.
 These are our primitive brain systems, sometimes called the reptilian or money brain.

-These involuntary primitive systems regulate everything from heart rate and breathing to the release of a host of hormones and enzymes.
-Because Ego controls personality and instinct, these have direct links to this primitive aspect of the brain.
+These involuntary primitive systems regulate everything from heart rate and breathing to releasing hormones and enzymes.
+Because the Ego controls personality and instinct, these have direct links to this primitive aspect of the brain.

 Meditation using a mantra is one of the most efficient ways to gain control of attention.
-Using a mantra is another one of the ways to improve selective attention.
-Studies show that even after practicing short periods of simple meditation techniques improve attention control, reduces stress, and also increase the quality of sleep.
-(4) It’s no wonder people who practice meditation for years become accomplished thinkers.
+Using a mantra is another way to improve selective attention.
+Studies show that even after practicing short periods of simple meditation techniques improves attention control, reduces stress, and increases sleep quality.
+(4) It’s no wonder people who have practiced meditation for years become accomplished thinkers.
 When you can control attention and awareness, you are more in command of your intellect.

-Students and managers who practice a short one-minute silence exercise before a problem solving exercise were three times faster at reaching the correct solution than those who did not use the exercise.
+Students and managers who practiced a short one-minute silence exercise before a problem-solving exercise were three times faster at reaching the correct solution than those who did not use the exercise.

 First, sit comfortably and bring your attention to your breath.
 When we focus on our breath, it moves our attention inward.
-You don’t want to alter the breath, just observe it.
+You don’t want to alter the breath; just observe it.
 Now, move your attention to including the observation of the body.
-Start with your feet and move your attention up your body, while also watching your breath.
+Start with your feet and move your attention up your body while watching your breath.
 Now you have complete control of awareness, often without the intrusion of the internal dialogue, which is why it is restorative.

-Now, as a bonus, bring your imagination into play through the use of creative visualization.
+Now, as a bonus, bring your imagination into play through creative visualization.
 Picture your spine as a highway filled with energy.
 And then radiate this energy to all parts of your body.
-While you are doing this, keep observing the body and breath.
+While you are doing this, keep observing the body and breathing.
 It’s the easiest way to bring the silence of meditation into motion.
 It teaches how to turn your attention inward.